 Let’s make some money 🤑

-There is only so much you can save, especially as a student on a slim budget.
+There is only so much you can save, especially if you're on a slim budget.
 So it’s important to focus on the other side too.

 This is free money, and will only take a few hours of your time.
 Very much worth it.